dwarvesf/playground/_memo/swiftui.md

 ## Xcode canvas
 ![](assets/swiftui_120898c723705d91ebf2d810ceabc827_md5.webp)

-Xcode canvas brings us some nice features.
+Xcode canvas brings us some nice features:

 * Building UI with drag and drop style, auto-sync with your code, and vice versa.
 * Live preview, this kinda likes the hot reload feature in the Flutter framework, but without simulator since it is a part of Xcode